-staff, services and resources into 10 medical programs to meet the needs of our patients and help us make the most of our resources.
+staff, services and resources into 10 medical programs to meet the needs of our patients and help us make

 Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international

-Being touched by illness affects us in different ways.
-Many people want to give back to the community and help others.
+and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 An angioplasty is a procedure that opens the narrowing in the arteries of your heart muscle to improve blood flow.
 It's not surgery, and you won't have any cuts in your chest or heart.

 Instead, your doctor uses a tube (catheter) and inserts it into one of your arteries through your wrist or your groin.
-The catheter threads its way towards the heart and to the heart artery.
+The catheter threads its way toward the heart and to the heart artery.
 Then a wire is passed along it, into your heart artery where the narrowing needs to be opened.
 A smaller catheter – with an inflatable balloon on the tip – is then passed along the wire to the blockage.
 The balloon is then inflated to open the artery and increase blood flow to the heart.